simonmichael/hledger/hledger/Hledger/Cli/Commands/Balancesheetequity.md

 otherwise all accounts under a top-level `asset`, `liability` or `equity` account (case insensitive, plurals allowed).

-(This report is essentially similar to
-"hledger balance --historical assets liabilities equity", with liabilities and equity sign-flipped.)

 Example:
 ```shell
 $ hledger balancesheetequity